 For MMTEL Voice/Conversational Video sessions, the UE must support the preconditions mechanism as specified in sections 5.1.3.1 and 5.1.4.1 of 3GPP TS 24.229 [8].
 If the precondition mechanism is enabled by the Precondition\disabling\policy node in Annex C.3, the UE must use the precondition mechanism.
+If preconditions are used, then the UE must use the SIP UPDATE request for precondition status update.
 If preconditions are used, and the originating UE receives the selected codec in the SDP of a SIP 18x response, then the UE must include only the same codec with its selected configuration parameters in the SDP of the SIP UPDATE request, used for precondition status update.